psychemedia/storytelling-notes/wife-selling.md

 France, itself, would appear to be not wholly innocent of the custom.
 According to the *Birmingham Journal*, of March 25th, 1865, a case of wife-selling had recently occurred at Maratz, near Lille.
 The price was a decent one, 126 francs, and a deed of sale and bill of exchange for the purchasemoney were duly drawn up.
 It appeared that neither buyer nor seller had any doubt of the legality of the transaction, and were much astonished when informed that they would have to answer for their conduct before the *Tribunal Correctionnel*.

 For a case of wife-selling at Tipton, in Staffordshire, see the *Birmingham Daily Gazette*, June 5th, 1869, p.
 5, col. 2.
 See also *Birmingham Daily Mail*, April 29th, 1871, for report of a case heard before Mr. Bruce, the stipendiary magistrate for Leeds.
 Here the wife had been sold to a man, with whom she had then lived for twenty-five years.
-In this case the customary ceremony of the "rope " had been omitted, and the purchaser was stated to "have stepped into the husband's shoes," a phrase, which may be taken metaphorically or literally, as the reader thinks fit.
+In this case the customary ceremony of the "rope" had been omitted, and the purchaser was stated to "have stepped into the husband's shoes," a phrase, which may be taken metaphorically or literally, as the reader thinks fit.

 Lastly, for it is useless to multiply cases, the *Daily Telgraph*, May 20th, 1872, records an instance, where it turned out that a wife had been bought "for the modest sum of one sovereign."
 The charge was for an assault, but the magistrate said that the conduct of all parties was disgraceful, and dismissed the summons.